ciscoheat/buddy/README.md

 `a.bind("test").should.throwAnything()`

+You can also test an anonymous function directly:

+`(function() { throw "error"; }).should.throwType(String)`

-The above methods will return the exception object, so it can be tested further.
+The throw methods will return the exception object, so it can be tested further.
 This works synchonously only.

 ### Inverting assertions